matus-barta/personal-web/blogposts/development-of-personal-web-with-svelte-and-tailwind.md

 My goal when building the blog for the web was to use Markdown for the posts so I won't have to write all the time html or svelte code.
 So now I just create new .md file to create new blog post.

-All of that is using [mdsvex](https://mdsvex.pngwn.io) preprocessor to automagically converts .md files to Svelte to be compiled by SvelteKit itself.
+All of that is using [mdsvex](https://mdsvex.pngwn.io) preprocessor to automagically convert .md files to Svelte to be compiled by SvelteKit itself.
 It works flawlessly.

+_Disclaimer: code below is just quick overview.
+Not how this page is implemented. for a really nice (and updated) tutorial checkout [Josh Collinsworth blog](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog)._

 **To install mdsvex run**